spanyala/jpetstore/README.md

 # JPetstore
-Sample J2EE application used for demo purposes
+Sample J2EE application used for demo purposes.
+Test